 Step 1: Applying for Financial Aid – Filing the FAFSA

 By filing the Free Application for Federal Student Aid (FAFSA), the Lourdes Financial Aid Office will automatically consider your eligibility for all federal, state, and institutional aid, including: scholarships, grants, and Federal Direct Stafford Loans.
 To file a FAFSA:

-- Register for a Personal Identification Number (PIN).
-The PIN number is a four digit number which will allow you to sign your FAFSA electronically.
-Your FAFSA cannot be processed unless it is signed with a PIN.
+- Register for an FSA ID.
+The FSA ID is your personal identification number through the Department of Education which will allow you to sign your FAFSA electronically.
+Your FAFSA cannot be processed unless it is signed with a FSA ID.

-- If you do not have a PIN, you can register online.
+- If you do not have an FSA ID, you can register online.

-- For dependent students, one of your parents must also apply for a PIN in his or her name.
+- For dependent students, one of your parents must also apply for a FSA ID in his or her name.

 - Complete the FAFSA online.
 Remember to add the Lourdes University school code: 003069, so the Lourdes Financial Aid Office receives your FAFSA.

 - You will need your (and your parents’, if required) federal tax forms and all W-2s from the previous year to file the FAFSA.

 - It will take 7 to 10 business days for Lourdes to receive your FAFSA.
 (However, you may receive a confirmation email from the Department of Education within 3 business days.)